oleynik-n-a/barbershop/README.md

 # barbershop
-That is a test program to work with POSIX semaphores, multi-processeing and shared memory in C
+Test program to work with POSIX semaphores, multi-processeing and shared memory in C